 studies for librarians and information professionals.
 At the end of

-2017 the number of ISKO members in Poland was grow to about 70.
+2018 the number of ISKO members in Poland was about 69.

 Present activities of National ISKO Chapter in Poland have been based on the Department of Information Management managed by professor Babik and existing within the Institute of Information and Library Science of the Jagiellonian University in Cracow.